Jooho/isv-cli/docs/must-gather/proposal.md

 ISV-CLI is for ISV managed service operator.

-## High Level Understanding
+## High-Level Understanding
  **about supporting for ISV managed service operator**
-- When managed service operator have issues, customers(end-user/Red Hat support engineer) need to engage in with ISV directly.
+- When managed service operators have issues, customers(end-user/Red Hat support engineer) need to engage with ISV directly.
-- ISV need to gather data for debugging.
+- ISV needs to gather data for debugging.

 ## Assumption
 - Customers have only Admin role.